-Similarly, the forefoot FastPod in the Z60 is tuned to give you maximum propulsion efficiency within its pace zone — 8:30-10:30 min/mile.
+Similarly, the forefoot FastPod in the Z60 is tuned to maximize your propulsion efficiency within its pace zone — 8:30-10:30 min/mile.
 How does propulsion efficiency work?
 If your midsole is too soft for the propulsion forces you generate at the pace you’re running, you’ll compress it and get nothing back.
 Kind of like running in sand.
 And that’s what you get with most shoes today.
-During the push off phase of your stride, the Z60 forefoot FastPod compresses but doesn't bottom out then quickly rebounds back into place.
+Here's a better way.
+During the push off phase of your stride, the Z60 forefoot FastPod compresses — but doesn't bottom out — then quickly rebounds back into place.
 This is the only way to get the most efficiency out of your propulsion effort.

-But why doesn’t one shoe work for all paces?
+Okay, but why doesn’t one shoe work for all paces?
 Turns out the the forces in running change dramatically as you increase pace.
 That’s because the faster you run, the farther you fly through the air.
 A longer flight means much greater impact when you land and much greater effort and force required when you push off.
-Here’s what happens with one shoe: At a very fast pace the midsole might act like running on memory foam while the same midsole at a slower pace may be too hard and jarring.
-By running in shoes properly tuned to your pace zone, you’ll feel better and run faster over distance.
+For regular runners like us, here’s what happens with most shoes: At a very fast pace the midsole might act like running on memory foam while the same midsole at a slower pace may be too hard and jarring.
+By running in shoes properly tuned to your pace zone, you’ll feel better and have more energy the farther you go.